TheSussex/TheSussex/README.md

 - 👯 I’m looking to collaborate on: Data Science/Machine Learning projects, Community Building
 - 🤔 I’m looking for help with getting a data science intern role
 - 💬 Ask me about: Python, Data Science, Health-tech, Wikipedia Contributions, SDGs.
-- 📫 How to reach me: Twitter: @TheSussex_ LinkedIn: https://linkedin.com/successologunsua
+- 📫 How to reach me: Twitter: @TheSussex_
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: My favourtite things to do are stalking people on LinkedIn, looking up unreasonably fast ways to lose weight (10 kg in a week), binge-watching thriller series and obsessing over high-priced hair extensions.
+- ⚡ Fun fact: My favourite things to do are stalking people on LinkedIn, looking up unreasonably fast ways to lose weight (10 kg in a week), binge-watching thriller series and obsessing over high-priced hair extensions.